 Canister filter VS Sump, which is a better option?” you may think in some circumstances in your fishkeeping journey.

 Even seasoned aquarium keepers may have trouble deciding between a sump filter and a canister filter.
-However, after switching from the power filter, even some were amazed by these two filtration systems.
+However, after switching from the power filter, some were amazed by these two filtration systems.

 In this blog post, we’ll look at the pros and cons of each type to help you decide which one is best for you.

-What Is Canister Filter
+What Is A Canister Filter?

 The canister filter is a sort of external filter for aquariums.
 A powerful water pump is required with canister filters to flow water through the filter.